Best Natural Remedies for Insomnia

 The medical community perceives that insomnia is a symptom of anxiety and depression.
 Also, chronic anxiety can heighten the patient’s chances of developing both mental illnesses, depression and anxiety.
 Hence, people complaining of chronic insomnia must be examined to ascertain whether they have anxiety and depression as well.
 By stressing on chronic insomnia as markers of anxiety and depression, the sleep experts can detect medical illnesses at the nascent stage.

-Additionally, many people ask whether can sleep depravation cause anxiety?
-Here, they must know inadequate sleep leads to anxiety.
+Many people ask whether can sleep depravation cause anxiety?
+Inadequate sleep leads to anxiety.
 Also, anxiety renders the person unable to fall asleep.

 Chronic anxiety prevents a person from falling asleep, though they sleep soundly after they get sleep.
 However, depressed individuals can fall asleep without much difficulty, but sleep lightly and wake up at frequent intervals during the night.